mr-segfault/awesome-static-analysis/README.md

 * [cargo-audit](https://github.com/RustSec/cargo-audit) - Audit Cargo.lock for crates with security vulnerabilities reported to the [RustSec Advisory Database](https://github.com/RustSec/advisory-db/).
 * [cargo-inspect](https://github.com/mre/cargo-inspect) - Inspect Rust code without syntactic sugar to see what the compiler does behind the curtains.
 * [clippy](https://github.com/Manishearth/rust-clippy) - A code linter to catch common mistakes and improve your Rust code
-* [electrolysis](https://github.com/Kha/electrolysis) - A tool for formally verifying Rust programs by transpiling them into definitions in the Lean theorem prover.
-* [herbie](https://github.com/mcarton/rust-herbie-lint) - Adds warnings or errors to your crate when using a numerically unstable floating point expression.
 * [linter-rust](https://github.com/AtomLinter/linter-rust) - Linting your Rust-files in Atom, using rustc and cargo
-* [Rust Language Server](https://github.com/rust-lang-nursery/rls) - Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.
 * [rustfix](https://github.com/killercup/rustfix) - read and apply the suggestions made by rustc (and third-party lints, like those offered by clippy).

 # Markup Languages